 While I have written a quite extensive Cape Town food guide which I regularly update I wanted to include some food options that are on the way or in the vicinity of your itinerary’s location/activity including some options for various budgets.
 Keep in mind though that during the summer months a lot of the good Cape Town restaurants will require a reservation often made far in advance.
 I have marked the restaurants where I would definitely recommend you have one as well as those where you can get lucky just walking in.

 Do you have more practical questions about your Cape Town trip?
-Check out this comprehensive guide where I will probably answer them.
+Check out my comprehensive guide below where I will probably answer them.

 Day 1 – Ocean & Mountain